Details

 assignment, implemented in Java.
 You will find some similarities to your work in MP7,

-though you will also practice working with Random
+though you will also practice working with Random and arrays

 in Java.
 Other than that, you will be reviewing a cumulation of fundamental concepts we've learned throughout the